pauljoohyunkim/aes/README.md

 >       -u <positive integer>: status update frequency. (default: 5)     [ORIGINALLY UNIX-BASED ENVIORNMENT EXCLUSIVE]
 >	    -q: disable status update during encryption.
 [ORIGINALLY UNIX-BASED ENVIRONMENT EXCLUSIVE]
 >       -s: disable password check when decrypting.
->       -f: disable file integrity check after decrypting.
+>       -f: disable file integrity check after decryption.

 Note that you can use any file as a key file, whether it is a text file, image file, etc, as long as you keep it secret.